Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 Many different approaches for image segmentation have been developed, but no one has yet developed a single algorithm that could be used in all contexts.
 We therefore will apply a maxim that is more general than its application to biological modeling and that will recur throughout this module, which is to identify the key features special to this dataset, and then convert these features into instructions that a computer can follow.

-In particular, we ask ourselves what makes the nucleus so easy for a human to spot in the blood cell images.
-You may be screaming already, “The nucleus is dark purple, of course!”
+In particular, we ask ourselves what makes the WBC nucleus so easy for a human to spot in the blood cell images.
+You may be screaming already, “It is dark purple!”
 And this is a very good idea.
 But to train a computer to segment images by color, we need first to understand how the computer represents color in images.

 In the **RGB color model**, every rectangular pixel on a computer screen receives a solid color which is formed as a mixture of the three primary colors of light: red, green, and blue (hence the acronym “RGB”).
 The amount of each color in a pixel is expressed as an integer between 0 and 255, respectively, where larger integers correspond to larger amounts of the color.
 Some simple colors are shown in the figure below along with their RGB equivalents; for example, magenta corresponds to equal parts red and blue.
 Note that a color like (128, 0, 0) contains only red but appears duskier than (256, 0, 0) because the red has not been “turned on” fully.